yxk9640/Spring-Boot/README.md

 ## **Folders and Projects:**

-This section gives a 1 line intro of projects in the repo.
-Projects(e.g., REST API, full-stack app) in dedicated folders specified with READMEs:
+This section gives an intro of projects(e.g., REST API, full-stack app) in dedicated folders of repo specified with READMEs:

 - `rest_v1`
 	- Very Basic starter project about REST API.